satwik-jinna/fraud-detection-ads/README.md

 ## Contact

-*Created by Satwik Jinna.
+*Created by Satwik.
 For demo/educational use.*